Meet Sandy and Rob

 New Zealand born Floral Artisan Sandy McKinley and Melbournian Rob Roy, Trentham’s own Bob the Builder, are founders and custodians of Acre of Roses.

 Sandy and Rob’s story is one of deep friendship rooted in their mutual Celtic heritage blossoming into an enduring partnership via a series of serendipitous events and connections that lead them to where they are today.

-Sandy left her career as a marketer to pursue her childhood passion for flowers when she moved next door to renowned florist Helen Lindsay and ABC presenter and horticulturalist Bryan Frost ten years ago.
-Helen trained and mentored Sandy to open her own floral studio where she created a successful business growing her own peonies and crafting events and weddings in the region.
+Sandy left her career as a marketer to pursue her childhood passion for flowers when she moved next door to a renowned and newly retired florist who trained and mentored Sandy to open her own floral studio where she created a successful business growing her own peonies and crafting events and weddings in the region.
 When the opportunity to purchase 1,000 mature heritage rose bushes arose Sandy & Rob grasped at it to fulfil their vision.